akdiaz/LPD/README.md

 ### How it works

+1. If a text file with estimates of peak velocities and widths exist, or is provided (by -e), assumes as the source radial velocity in the local standard of rest (vlsr) the velocity of the peak closer to 0 (using as rest-frequency the central frequency of the spectrum), and as line-width (w) the mean of the widths of all the peaks.
+If this file does not exist, uses the vlsr and line-width provided by the user with the parameters --vlsr and -w, respectively (or their default values).
-1. Finds the lines in the spectrum whose peaks are above a certain threshold (provided by --snr) and that are separated in velocity more than certain value (provided by -w).
+2. Finds the lines in the spectrum whose peaks are above a certain threshold (provided by --snr) and that are separated in velocity more than certain value (provided by -w).
 These are the *detected-lines*.
-2. Looks up in the csv file containing the *known-lines* and
+3. Looks up in the csv file containing the *known-lines* and
    - redshifts the theoretical frequencies according the velocity of the source (provided by --vlsr).
    - finds those lines that have redshifted frequencies inside the frequency range of the spectrum.
 These are the *expected-lines*.
-3. Matches each *detected-line*, with **all** the *expected-lines* that are closer in frequency than certain value (provided by -t).
+4. Matches each *detected-line*, with **all** the *expected-lines* that are closer in frequency than certain value (provided by -t).
-4. Returns the output files (see above).
+5. Returns the output files (see above).

 ## Examples